-This project explores the roughness of a bio-circular material as a design feature controlled through a 3D printing process.
-Through experimentation, the project demonstrates how surface roughness is dependent on 3D printing parameter variations.
-By measuring the absorption coefficients, the project reveals that these parameters can be modified to influence the material’s acoustic properties.
-As an outcome, Controlling Roughness proposes a set of blocks that show a contrast in acoustic absorption from none to very pronounced parameter variations.
+In Controlling Roughness, we explore the roughness of a bio-circular material as a design feature controlled through a 3D printing process.
+Through experimentation, we demonstrate how surface roughness is dependent on 3D printing parameter variations.
+By measuring the absorption coefficients, we show that these parameters can be modified to influence the material’s acoustic properties.
+The outcome is a set of blocks that contrast in acoustic absorption; from none to very pronounced parameter variations.

 What if buildings could sound different due to how they’re printed?

 Bio-circular materials provide a smaller embodied carbon footprint, answering the need for more sustainable construction practices in architecture.
-Nevertheless, these materials come with increased handling complexity compared to standard industrialized materials.
-In this context, Controlling Roughness shows how such material can be manufactured in a way that shows its competence and proves its place in the architectural context.
+Nevertheless, these materials are more complex to handle compared to standard industrialized materials.

-Controlling Roughness implements a material recipe by the studio Omlab.
-With this material, the project investigates how 3D printing can be leveraged to enhance the unique roughness of the material.
+In Controlling Roughness we show that these materials can be manufactured in such a way that defines their competence, giving them a place in the architectural context, and unwrapping new design opportunities.
+We implemented a material recipe by Studio Omlab.
+With this material, we investigated how 3D printing can be leveraged to enhance the unique roughness of the material.

-Through a series of experiments, findings demonstrate that surface roughness is influenced by modifying 3D printing parameters.
+Through a series of experiments, we demonstrate that surface roughness is influenced by modifying 3D printing parameters.

-Architectural acoustics is a design problem highly influenced by wall surface treatment.
-Accordingly, the relationship between surface roughness and acoustic performance was studied.
+Architectural acoustics are a design problem highly influenced by wall surface treatment.
+Accordingly, we studied the relationship between surface roughness and acoustic performance.

-By measuring the absorption coefficients of different specimens, findings revealed that 3D printing parameters can be modified to influence the material’s acoustic properties.
+By measuring the absorption coefficients of different specimens, our findings reveal that 3D printing parameters can be modified to influence the material’s acoustic properties.

-As an outcome, Controlling Roughness proposes a set of blocks produced with the bio-circular material.
-These blocks show a contrast in acoustic absorption from none to very pronounced parameter variations.
+As an outcome, we developed a set of blocks using a bio-circular material which demonstrate a contrast in acoustic absorption ranging from none to very pronounced parameter variations.

 Controlling roughness shows that additive manufacturing enables the design of multi-scale surface roughness that influences acoustic performance.
 This opens new pathways for 3D printing with bio-circular materials in architectural contexts.
-Positioning roughness as an asset controlled to meet architectural needs.
+In this way we position roughness as a controllable asset to meet architectural needs.

 #bio-circularmaterials #3D-printedarchitecture #acoustics